 You can also see the original OracleSpatial wiki page that this document was based on.

-MapServer Windows plugins with Oracle spatial support can be downloaded from MS4W.
+MapServer Windows plugins with Oracle spatial support are included in MS4W.
 But you need Oracle client software installed on the server on which you are running MapServer.
 Oracle client software can be obtained for development purposes from the Oracle website.
 The ORACLE TECHNOLOGY NETWORK DEVELOPMENT LICENSE AGREEMENT applies to this software.
 The instant client will be satisfactory, and you can download the instant client.
-Make sure though your MapServer is compiled against the same version as your Oracle client.
+Make sure that your MapServer is compiled against the same version as your Oracle client.

 If you receive error messages like „Error: .“.
 It’s likely related to MapServer being unable access or locate the ORACLE_HOME.

 Oracle Spatial layers in MapServer can be used through 2 interfaces:

 OGR, but watch out: GDAL/OGR is not compiled with Oracle Spatial support by default, so it won’t work without compiling in OCI (Oracle client) yourself.
 This requires both recompiling GDAL/OGR as well as recompiling MapServer itself against the new GDAL/OGR !!!!

 The DATA statement for a LAYER of CONNECTIONTYPE oraclespatial can now have 4 options.
 This change is backwards compatible, i.e. the old ways of specifying DATA still work.
 The new options are an extension to the old DATA statements, as they needed to include identification of the primary key to be used for the query modes (UNIQUE).